 2020 Topps Now Luis Robert Rookie Auto Road To Opening Day Baseball Card /49

 This is much more of a classic, straightforward kind of issue, the kind of card you might find during the junk wax era, but this is a nicer, cleaner, crisper version.
 And, of course, this card is the opposite of those from the junk era in terms of scarcity.

-It’s an exceptional rookie card with a sleek design and a foreground image that genuinely makes the card pop.
-Robert’s pose evokes a solid level of confidence in the kind of player he was about to/will become.
+It’s an exceptional rookie card with a sleek design and a foreground image that genuinely makes it pop.
+Robert’s pose evokes a solid level of confidence in the kind of player he is about to/will become.
 The color scheme works very well, and the bright blue complements and supplements the black and white.
 It’s got just enough when it comes to frills, not too many, not too little.

 2021 Topps Luminaries DUAL On Card AUTO Luis Robert/ Eloy Jimenez GOLD 1/1

 It’s certainly rare to find a card like this, one that features two of the many White Sox 5-tool stars in developed.
 It’s autographed by both of these young, promising position players, with the perfectly apt term “spark of light” emblazoned on the front.
 This eye-catching issue does a perfect job of centering and balancing both the visual stimuli and the multitude of imagery.